IN THE GALLIPOLIS MUNICIPAL COURT, GALLIA COUNTY, OHIO

 Extent of waiver.
 Remittance by mail or payment online of the fine and costs to the traffic violations bureau constitutes a guilty plea and a waiver of trial whether or not the guilty plea and waiver of trial provisions of the ticket are signed by the defendant.

-Every law enforcement officer filing a uniform traffic ticket for an offense which requires a personal court appearance by the defendant shall file with the ticket a copy of the defendant’s driving record as maintained by the Bureau of Motor Vehicles.
+Every law enforcement officer filing a uniform traffic ticket for an offense that requires a personal court appearance by the defendant shall file with the ticket a copy of the defendant’s driving record as maintained by the Bureau of Motor Vehicles.

-Court Computerization Costs
+Rule 10 Court Computerization Costs

-Pursuant to ORC 1901.262(A) the Court hereby determines that for the efficient operation of the court, additional funds are necessary to acquire and pay for computerization of the court and/or for legal research services.
-Accordingly, an additional fee of three dollars is to be assessed on the filing of each cause of action, confession of judgment or appeal as set forth in 2303.20(A)(Q)(U).
+Pursuant to Ohio Revised Code Section 1901.261(A), the Court hereby determines that for the efficient operation of the court, additional funds are necessary to acquire and pay for computerization of the court and/or for legal research services.
+Accordingly, an additional fee of three dollars ($3.00) is to be assessed on the filing of each cause of action, confession of judgment, or appeal, equivalent to those set forth in Ohio Revised Code Section 2303.20(A), (Q), and (U).

-Pursuant to ORC 1901.262(B) the Court hereby determines that for the efficient operation of the court, additional funds are necessary to acquire and pay for computerization of the clerk’s office.
-Accordingly, an additional fee of up to ten dollars is to be assessed on the filing of each cause of action or appeal, on the filing, docketing, and endorsing of each certificate of judgment, or on the docketing and indexing of each aid in execution or petition to vacate, revive, or modify a judgment that is equivalent to one described in division (A) (cause of action), (P) (certificate of judgment), (Q) (confession of judgment), (T) (aid in execution, petition to vacate, revive or modify judgment), or (U) (appeal) of section 2303.20 of the Revised Code.
-The Court shall set the specific amount of the fee by journalization.
+Pursuant to Ohio Revised Code Section 1901.261(B), the Court hereby determines that for the efficient operation of the court, additional funds are necessary to acquire and pay for computerization of the clerk’s office.
+Accordingly, an additional fee of up to ten dollars ($10.00) is to be assessed on the filing of each cause of action or appeal, on the filing, docketing, and endorsing of each certificate of judgment, or on the docketing and indexing of each aid in execution or petition to vacate, revive, or modify a judgment that is equivalent to one described in division (A) (cause of action), (P) (certificate of judgment), (Q) (confession of judgment), (T) (aid in execution, petition to vacate, revive or modify judgment), or (U) (appeal) of section 2303.20 of the Ohio Revised Code.
+The Court shall set the specific amount of the fee by journal.